jfbueno/duke-generator/README.md

-# Getter n' setter generator
+# Duke generator

 This is a very simple application used to generate gets and sets to (Java) private attributes.
-This application is hosted [here](http://duke-generator.esy.es/).
+You can access the application [here](https://jefhtavares.github.io/duke-generator/).

 ## License